square/luks2crypt/README.md

       make mockserver

-- If you need a test enviornment, the provided `Vagrantfile` creates an ubuntu vm.
+- If you need a test environment, the provided `Vagrantfile` creates an ubuntu vm.
 The vagrantfile has a provision script that creates a luks disk image at `/home/vagrant/luks-dev-disk.img`.
 The image is then encrypted with the password "devpassword" and mounted at `/mnt`.